 - 52-54 High Street, the Henry Kingsbury – Robert Lord house (1660)

 Abigail Cogswell, (1776-1851), the daughter of Joseph and Abigail (Patch) Cogswell of Ipswich, married, May 24, 1797, Major Joshua Giddings, who was born in Hamilton.
 They built the residence still standing near the Labor in Vain bridge in Ipswich, more lately the Weatherall house.
 Both died in 1851.
 Their son, David, was born July 24, 1806.
-At the age of nineteen years, he embarked in merchandising in Ipswich handling a general assortment of goods and liquors.
-It is yet to be determined if he was the David Giddings who constructed the house at 72 County Rd. in Ipswich
+At the age of nineteen years, he embarked in merchandising in Ipswich handling a general assortment of goods and liquors, his store and house at 72 County Rd. in Ipswich.

 Having determined to travel West, he disposed of his mercantile interests, and in April 1835, took passage in a stage-coach for Troy, N. Y., continued to Buffalo by canal, and shipped aboard the brig “Indiana,” to Chicago.
 He became an early settler in Sheboygan Falls, Wisconsin, was a civil engineer, and surveyed much of the land in Chicago, Green Bay, and the region.
 He married Dorothy C. Trowbridge in 1842.
 Mr. Giddings became a prominent citizen and a man of wealth, residing in Fond du Lac, Wis.
 He operated sawmills and a lumber business in Sheboygan Falls, Wisconsin.
 Giddings served in the Wisconsin Territorial Legislature from 1840 to 1842, served as a probate judge and in the first Wisconsin Constitutional Convention of 1846.
 Giddings died in Sheboygan Falls at his family’s house in 1900.

 - 1832 Ipswich map